 The student senate will be working on registering new voters as well as getting pledges from those who are looking to vote in the next election.

 You must be an active member to join.
-Speak to any student senate member or adviser Deb Allen for more information.
+Speak to any student senate member or adviser Angela Shevchuk for more information.

 Voter Resources and Information